MPROJ55/MPROJ55/README.md

 **`College Student`**

 I'm a college student at GMU currently studying Cybersecurity.
-Some of the coding projects I work on are either security related or just creative work that I enjoy.
-Some side hobbies that I have are doing CTFs(Capture the flag challenges) and working with arduinos/micro controllers.
+I’m passionate about security, web development, and artificial intelligence, and I’m constantly working on projects that combine these fields.
+My GitHub is a space where I:

+Explore security concepts, tools, and practices

+Build web applications and backend systems

+Experiment with AI models and apply them to real-world problems

+I enjoy learning by building, breaking things down, and improving them — whether it’s writing code, configuring systems, or diving into new frameworks and technologies.

    <p align="left">